mrettl/conforce/doc/source/theory.rst

 Theory
 ======

-This section explains how configurational stresses and forces are derived.
+This section explains how the configurational stresses and forces are derived.
-Furthermore, the deformation gradient and the first piola kirchhoff stress tensor is explained.
+The deformation gradient and the first Piola-Kirchhoff stress tensor are also explained.
 Finite elements are used for the numerical implementation.

 .. autosummary::